stijn-dejongh/lovecraft_public_domain/manuscript/the_tomb.md

 wild dances in the struggling beams of a waning moon--but of these things I must not now speak.
 I will tell only of the lone tomb in the darkest of the hillside thickets; the deserted tomb of the Hydes, an old and exalted family whose last direct descendant had been laid within its black recesses many decades before my birth.

 The vault to which I refer is of ancient granite, weathered and discoloured by the mists and dampness of generations.
 Excavated back into the hillside, the structure is visible only at the entrance.
 The door, a ponderous and forbidding slab of stone, hangs upon rusted iron hinges, and is fastened ajar in a queerly sinister way by means of heavy iron chains and padlocks, according to a gruesome fashion of half a century ago.
 The abode of the race whose scions are here inurned had once crowned the declivity which holds the tomb, but had long since fallen victim to the flames which sprang up from a disastrous stroke of lightning.
-Of the midnight storm which destroyed this gloomy mansion, the older inhabitants of the region sometimes speak in hushed and uneasy voices; alluding to what they call "divine wrath " in a manner that in later years vaguely increased the always strong fascination which I felt for the forest-darkened sepulchre.
+Of the midnight storm which destroyed this gloomy mansion, the older inhabitants of the region sometimes speak in hushed and uneasy voices; alluding to what they call _"divine wrath"_ in a manner that in later years vaguely increased the always strong fascination which I felt for the forest-darkened sepulchre.
 One man only had perished in the fire.
 When the last of the Hydes was buried in this place of shade and stillness, the sad urnful of ashes had come from a distant land; to which the family had repaired when the mansion burned down.
 No one remains to lay flowers before the granite portal, and few care to brave the depressing shadows which seem to linger strangely about the water-worn stones.

 I shall never forget the afternoon when first I stumbled upon the half-hidden house of death.
 It was in mid-summer, when the alchemy of Nature transmutes the sylvan landscape to one vivid and almost homogeneous mass of green; when the senses are well-nigh intoxicated with the surging seas of moist verdure and the subtly indefinable odours of the soil and the